HyperChatBot/hyperchat/README.md

 ### Good Issues

 Please make sure to read the [Issue Reporting Checklist](./.github/ISSUE_TEMPLATE/bug_report.md) before opening an issue.
 Issues not conforming to the guidelines may be closed immediately.

+## Upgrade Plans

+We are continuously working to enhance Hyper Chat's capabilities and performance.
+Here are some of the features and upgrades that we plan to add in the future releases:

+- Support for Claude 2
+- Support for Bard
+- Improved Performance
+- Regular Model Updates

+## Discussions

+If you have any questions or feedback about Hyper Chat, please visit our [official discussion forum](https://github.com/orgs/HyperChatBot/discussions/71) to start a conversation with our team or other users.
+We are committed to making Hyper Chat the best possible chat application, and your feedback plays a crucial role in achieving this goal.

 ## Thanks